At least 82 killed by 7.0 quake in Indonesia's Lombok, Bali islands

-DENPASAR, Indonesia (Reuters) - At least 82 people were killed on Sunday when Indonesia’s resort island of Lombok was hit by a magnitude 7.0 earthquake.
+DENPASAR, Indonesia (Reuters) - At least 82 people were killed when Indonesia’s resort island of Lombok was hit by a magnitude 7.0 earthquake on Sunday.

+The powerful quake triggered panic among tourists and residents, and was also felt on the neighboring island of Bali.

 The area continued to be rattled by aftershocks from the quake, which occurred days after a 6.4 tremor hit Lombok on July 29, killing 14 people and injuring 162 people.